 In the days of the Samuel the judge, Israel decided that they wanted a king like the other nations did.
 They wanted a king to lead them to war and to judge them.
 They presented their request to Samuel, and naturally he felt hurt.
 He had been their judge for many years now, and had been good to them; he wasn’t corrupt or unfair.
-He went to God and complained about how the people were rejecting him, Samuel.
-But God pointed out that they weren’t rejecting him at all—they were rejecting God.
+Samuel went to God and complained about how the people were rejecting him.
+But God pointed out that they weren’t rejecting him at all.
+They were rejecting God.

 God was their King.
 He was King of Kings and Lord of Lords.
 He had never done them wrong, yet they listened to the tempter and grumbled against Him, just like their forefathers had in the wilderness.